How to innovate for environmental sustainability

 A hard-hitting report released by the Committee on Climate Change (CCC) has advised that the UK should completely eliminate net greenhouse gas emissions by 2050.
 This report comes in the same week as a UN report into the impact of humans on nature shows that nearly one million species risk becoming extinct within decades.

-Innovation and the development of new technologies, products and manufacturing process has a huge role to play in not only heightening productivity and economic growth but also in making existing products and processes more sustainable and energy efficient to reduce environmental impact.
+Innovation and the development of new sustainable technologies, products and manufacturing process has a huge role to play in not only heightening productivity and economic growth but also in making existing products and processes more sustainable and energy efficient to reduce environmental impact.

 This is particularly important for the chemistry-using sector as it underpins almost every consumer industry, supplying a vast range of products to the broader UK manufacturing landscape.
 With the Government’s Clean Growth Strategy pledging to invest over £2.5 billion to support low carbon innovation until 2021, CPI will be leading by example to identify, develop and disseminate low-carbon processes to help reach climate goals, while enabling companies to remain competitive.